great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_dataconnector_to_introspect_and_partition_tables_in_sql.md

 ```python file=../../../tests/integration/docusaurus/connecting_to_your_data/how_to_introspect_and_partition_your_data/sql_database/yaml_example.py#L122-L123
 ```

-As an additional example, we can split according to the "pickup_datetime" column parsed to the hour level precision and thus obtain batches containing the taxi rides data for all hours of each day found in the available data:
+As an additional example, we can split according to the `pickup_datetime` column parsed to the hour level precision and thus obtain batches containing the taxi rides data for all hours of each day found in the available data:

 ```python file=../../../tests/integration/docusaurus/connecting_to_your_data/how_to_introspect_and_partition_your_data/sql_database/yaml_example.py#L127-L131